 For both Quarterly Index Reviews and SAIRs, the following principles apply in case of market closures on the day of implementation.
-As a reminder, the effective implementation date for QIR is as of the close of the last business day of February and August.
-The effective implementation date for the SAIR is as of the close of the last business day of May and November.
+As a reminder, the effective implementation date for QIR is as of the close of the last business day of February

+54 The suspension status is taken as per the close of the regular trading time of the relevant stock exchange.